-- Implementing good levels of discipline to ensure all pupils can benefit from the opportunities provided by education and to minimise potential exclusions. - Applying the civil standard of proof when establishing the facts in relation to an exclusion. - Complying with their statutory duties in relation to pupils with SEND when administering the exclusion process, as outlined in the SEND policy - Considering any contributing factors that are identified after an incident of poor behaviour has occurred, e.g. if a pupil has suffered bereavement, bullying or has a mental health issue.

-- Considering the use of a multi-agency assessment for a pupil who demonstrates persistent disruptive behaviour. - Reviewing the effectiveness of exclusions as a sanction, e.g. if a pupil has received multiple exclusions or is approaching the legal limit for exclusions in an academic year. - Considering what extra support may be needed to identify and address the needs of individual pupils, particularly those with SEND, eligible for FSM, LAC and those from certain ethnic groups. - Engaging effectively with parents in supporting the behaviour of pupils with additional needs. - Determining whether a pupil will be excluded on disciplinary grounds. - Withdrawing any exclusions that have not been reviewed by the governing board, where appropriate. - Ensuring any decision to exclude is lawful, rational, reasonable, fair and proportionate. - Complying with the requirements of the Equality Act 2010 when deciding whether to exclude a pupil. - Ensuring they have considered their legal duty of care when sending a pupil home following an exclusion. - Making the decision to exclude based on the evidence available at the time, regardless of any police investigation and/or criminal proceedings. - Notifying a pupil's parents without delay where the decision is taken to exclude the pupil, including the days on which the parents must ensure the pupil is not present in a public place at any time during school hours, as well as any other necessary information statutorily required. - Ensuring that all information provided to parents is clear and easily understood. - Notifying the governing board and LA of their decision to exclude a pupil where appropriate, as well as the pupil's home authority if required. - Notifying the governing board once per term of any exclusions not already notified. - Organising suitable work for excluded pupils where alternative provision cannot be arranged.
+- Implementing good levels of discipline to ensure all pupils can benefit from the opportunities provided by education and to minimise potential suspension/exclusions. - Applying the civil standard of proof when establishing the facts in relation to a suspension/exclusion. - Complying with their statutory duties in relation to pupils with SEND when administering the suspension/exclusion process, as outlined in the SEND policy - Considering any contributing factors that are identified after an incident of poor behaviour has occurred, e.g. if a pupil has suffered bereavement, bullying or has a mental health issue. - Considering the use of a multi-agency assessment for a pupil who demonstrates persistent disruptive behaviour. - Reviewing the effectiveness of suspension/exclusions as a sanction, e.g. if a pupil has received multiple suspension/exclusions or is approaching the legal limit for suspension/exclusions in an academic year. - Considering what extra support may be needed to identify and address the needs of individual pupils, particularly those with SEND, eligible for FSM, LAC and those from certain ethnic groups. - Engaging effectively with parents in supporting the behaviour of pupils with additional needs. - Determining whether a pupil will be excluded on disciplinary grounds. - Withdrawing any suspension/exclusions that have not been reviewed by the governing board, where appropriate. - Ensuring any decision to exclude is lawful, rational, reasonable, fair and proportionate. - Complying with the requirements of the Equality Act 2010 when deciding whether to exclude a pupil. - Ensuring they have considered their legal duty of care when sending a pupil home following a suspension/exclusion. - Making the decision to exclude based on the evidence available at the time, regardless of any police investigation and/or criminal proceedings. - Notifying a pupil's parents without delay where the decision is taken to exclude the pupil, including the days on which the parents must ensure the pupil is not present in a public place at any time during school hours, as well as any other necessary information statutorily required. - Ensuring that all information provided to parents is clear and easily understood. - Notifying the governing board and LA of their decision to exclude a pupil where appropriate, as well as the pupil's home authority if required. - Notifying the governing board once per term of any suspension/exclusions not already notified.

+Organising suitable work for excluded pupils where alternative provision cannot be arranged.

-5 Grounds for exclusion
+5 Grounds for suspension/exclusion

-- 5.1 The school will only exclude a pupil where it is absolutely necessary, and where all other possible disciplinary sanctions, as detailed in the school's behaviour policy, have failed to be successful. - 5.2 The following examples of behaviour may underline the school's decision to exclude a pupil:
+- 5.1 The school will only exclude a pupil where it is absolutely necessary, and where all other possible disciplinary sanctions, as detailed in the school's behaviour policy, have failed to be successful. - 5.2 The following examples of behaviour may warrant the decision to suspend or exclude a pupil: - Physical assault against a pupil - Physical assault against an adult - Verbal abuse or threatening behaviour against a pupil - Verbal abuse or threatening behaviour against an adult - Use, or threat of use, of an offensive weapon or prohibited item - Bullying - Discriminatory abuse, e.g. racist, homophobic, biphobic, transphobic or ableist abuse - 5.2 Pupils can be excluded on a fixed-period basis, i.e. up to 45 school days within a year, or permanently.
+Similarly, pupils can be permanently excluded following a fixed-period suspension/exclusion, where further evidence is presented. - 5.3 In all cases, the headteacher will decide which suspension/exclusion period a pupil will be subject to, depending on what the circumstances warrant. - 5.4 The school has the power to direct a pupil off-site to improve their behaviour.

-• Any incident which poses a risk to other pupils or members of staff, e.g. bringing a weapon onto the premises

-- Any incidents which breach the law

-- Persistent and severe bullying

-- Verbal and physical abuse

-- Constant disruption

-• A single, serious and major incident, e.g. serious assault on another individual leading to injury

-5.3 Pupils can be excluded on a fixed-period basis, i.e. up to 45 school days within a year, or permanently.
-Similarly, pupils can be permanently excluded following a fixed-period exclusion, where further evidence is presented.

-5.4 In all cases, the headteacher will decide which exclusion period a pupil will be subject to, depending on what the circumstances warrant.

-5.5 The school has the power to direct a pupil off-site to improve their behaviour.